iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 So We will be Looking These features and Learn as we go on.
 1. Create Custom (User) Component by scratch and creating Users Component and imporing user component
-2. How Compoenent Directive Works and  Different ways of integrating html code and styles in the Component
+2. How Component Directive Works and  Different ways of integrating HTML code and styles in the Component
 3. How we can Import Component as Differnt Variation (As Element, As Attribute, As Class ) in the Correspoding Components
 4. Implement Data Binding in the Angular.
 Understanding String Interpolation in the HTML File
 5. Property Binding in the Angular, Bing Property to the attributes in the angular template